Faculty & Staff

 - To discuss educational/instructional strategies with the mentor teacher

-In order to reach these goals, assistants are enrolled in Windward Teacher Training Institute core courses: Preventing Academic Failure, Teaching Basic Writing Skills and Language, Learning and Literacy.
-These courses reflect the research base of the Windward program and provide the foundation of knowledge about language.
-Assistants are also required to read selected articles that describe the body of research that supports the Windward program.
-Before the school year begins, new assistants attend one day of new faculty orientation designed to familiarize them with the School and its mission and then join the rest of the faculty for an additional three days of orientation and training.
+In order to reach these goals, Teachers-in-Residence are enrolled in The Windward Institute core courses: Multisensory Reading Instruction, The Windward Expository Writing Program and The Language of Instruction.
+These courses reflect the research base of the Windward program and provide a solid foundation of knowledge about language.
+Teachers-in-Residence are also required to read selected articles from the body of research that supports the Windward program.
+Before the school year begins, new Teachers-in-Residence attend four days of new faculty orientation designed to familiarize them with the School and its mission and then join the rest of the faculty for additional orientation and training.

-Assistants are assigned a mentor teacher with whom they work throughout the year.
-Mentor teachers also have responsibilities related to the training program that include explaining curriculum and instructional strategies, modeling effective classroom management techniques, providing guidance related to interactions with students, parents and others within the school community, explaining lesson planning and providing explicit feedback on an assistant’s professional growth.
+Teachers-in-Residence are assigned a mentor teacher with whom they work throughout the year.
+Mentor teachers also have responsibilities related to the training program that include explaining curriculum and instructional strategies, modeling effective classroom management techniques, providing guidance related to interactions with students, parents and others within the school community, explaining lesson planning and providing explicit feedback on a Teacher-in-Residence’s professional growth.
+Mentor teachers serve as a model by embodying the core values and mission of the school.

-In addition, speech and language pathologists work closely with assistants to provide instruction in the diagnosis and remediation of students’ specific expressive and receptive language deficits.
-The Language Arts Director and curriculum coordinators present staff development sessions that are consistent with research-based strategies for delivering effective language-based lessons.
-Throughout the year, assistants also attend weekly curriculum staff development meetings and are expected to take an active role in these professional discussions.
-Mentor teachers and members of the administrative team observe assistants, both formally and informally, on an established schedule.
+In addition, speech and language pathologists work closely with Teachers-in-Residence to provide instruction in the diagnosis and remediation of students’ specific expressive and receptive language deficits.
+The Director of Language Arts and Instruction, administrators and curriculum coordinators present staff development sessions that are consistent with research-based strategies for delivering effective language-based lessons.
+Throughout the year, Teachers-in-Residence attend weekly content staff development meetings and are expected to take an active role in these professional discussions.

-To further their professional development, assistant teachers are encouraged to take part in the Windward Summer School Program.
-This four-week program consists of classes in math, reading, writing, science, study skills, and organizational skills for both Windward students and students from other schools.
-Serving in this program allows assistants the opportunity to observe master teachers delivering selected aspects of the Windward program.
+To further their professional development, Teachers-in-Residence are encouraged to take part in The Windward School Summer Program.
+This four-week program for both Windward students and students from other schools consists of classes in math, reading, writing, science, study skills, and organizational skills.
+Serving in this program allows Teachers-in-Residence the opportunity to observe master teachers delivering selected aspects of the Windward program.

-During their second year, assistants are enrolled in a more structured program which includes additional observations, lesson planning, and attendance at advanced WTTI courses.
-Teaching assistants who have exhibited expertise in delivering classroom lessons may be assigned some part-time classroom teaching responsibilities.
-Administrators and curriculum coordinators continually mentor and coach assistants during this time.
+During their second year, Teachers-in-Residence continue in a structured program which includes additional observations, lesson planning, and attendance at advanced Windward Institute courses.
+Teachers-in-Residence who have exhibited expertise in delivering classroom lessons may be assigned some part-time classroom teaching responsibilities.
+Administrators and curriculum coordinators continually mentor, coach and observe Teachers-in-Residence during this time.

 Being a Windward teacher means that professional development is never completed.
 The entire teaching staff, including the most senior members of the faculty, is observed by coordinators and administrators and receives ongoing coaching and feedback on daily classroom instruction.
-It is the expectation that all teachers maintain their knowledge of Windward pedagogy by retaking the core reading, writing, and language courses at WTTI at least every five years; most teachers enroll in WTTI classes every semester.
-To further support ongoing learning, the WTTI maintains a collection of professional books and periodicals that faculty members read to stay current with ongoing research in the field of learning disabilities.
+It is the expectation that all teachers maintain their knowledge of Windward pedagogy by retaking the core reading, writing, and language courses at The Windward Institute at least every five years; most teachers enroll in The Windward Institute classes every semester.
+To further support ongoing learning, the WTTP maintains a collection of professional books and periodicals that faculty members read to stay current with ongoing research in the field of learning disabilities.

 Experienced Windward teachers may choose to pursue an advanced certificate in structured multisensory language by completing a rigorous academic program.
-This program, which requires 100 hours of WTTI coursework and a year-long supervised practicum, is nationally accredited by the International Multisensory Structured Language Council (IMSLEC).
-The WTTI is one of five institutions in New York State that has received this accreditation.
+This program, which requires 100 hours of The Windward Institute coursework and a year-long supervised practicum, is nationally accredited by the International Multisensory Structured Language Council (IMSLEC).
+The Windward Institute is one of five institutions in New York State that has received this accreditation.

 The making of a Windward teacher is a well thought-out, demanding, and intensive training program.
-Assistant teachers are expected to work diligently to acquire the expertise it takes to be a Windward teacher.
-Assistants quickly learn that teaching is a craft that takes an incredible amount of study, practice, and reflection to perfect.
+Teachers-in-Residence are expected to work diligently to acquire the expertise it takes to be a Windward teacher.
+Teachers-in-Residence quickly learn that teaching is a craft that takes an incredible amount of study, practice, and reflection to perfect.
 It is the School’s mission to develop a faculty that is expert in teaching children with language-based learning disabilities.
 Windward students deserve nothing less.